cosmos/cosmos/whitepaper.md

 - `FromChainID (string)`: The ID of the blockchain which is providing this packet; not necessarily the source
-- `FromBlockHeight (int)`: The blockchain height in which the following packet is included (Merkle-ized) in the block hash of the source chain
+- `FromBlockHeight (int)`: The blockchain height in which the following packet is included (Merkle-ized) in the block-hash of the source chain
 - `Packet (IBCPacket)`: A packet of data, whose status may be one of `AckPending`, `AckSent`, `AckReceived`, `NoAck`, or `Timeout`
 - `PacketProof (IAVLProof)`: A IAVLTree Merkle-proof for proving the packet's